Santosh-Konappanavar/PortFolio/README.md

 - It is responsive
-- CSS and HTML linters have been incorporated
+- CSS, HTML and Javascript linters have been incorporated

 <p align="right">(<a href="#readme-top">back to top</a>)</p>